Greg Lott

 Following blockers he blasted past the kickoff coverage and launched into overdrive through the remaining would be tacklers.

 Thriving in the moment, he was in the clear– all alone except for the last converging Texas Tech Red Raider safety who hit him just as he crossed the goal line.
-The touchdown yielded a record-making and unprecedented score coming on the opening kickoff –the first ever in the long history of The University of Texas Longhorn football team which dates back to 1893.
-Moreover, it was the dagger in the heart on the first play of the game against Southwest Conference rival Texas Tech, and set the tempo for what would become a Longhorn victory 28-17.
+The touchdown yielded a record-making and unprecedented score, coming on the opening kickoff— the first ever in the long history of the University of Texas Longhorn football team, which dates back to 1893.
+Moreover, it was the dagger in the heart on the first play of the game against Southwest Conference rival Texas Tech, and set the tempo for what would become a Longhorn victory, 28-17.
 The date was September 24, 1966.

 Greg Lott, written by Pat Culpepper.